Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

         available on the system.
 With `module keyword htop` we'll find out immediately that it is in the `systools` modules and some of those seem to be numbered after editions of the LUMI stack suggesting that they may be linked to a stack, with `module spider` you'll first see that it is an extension of a module and see the versions.
+You may again see some versions installed with Spack.

         Let's check further for `htop/3.2.1` that should exist according to `module spider htop`: